 4. Teachers should do their best to make learning relevant and interesting: They should be qualified to teach the subject.
 Boredom and disengagement are two key reasons students stop attending class and wind up dropping out of school.

-5. Raise the Academic Bar: Increased rigor doesn’t have to mean increased dropout rates.
-Higher expectations and more challenging curriculum, coupled with the support students need to be successful, have proven to be an effective strategy not only for increasing graduation rates, but also for preparing students to graduate from high school with options.
+5. Raise the Academic Bar: Increased rigour doesn’t have to mean increased dropout rates.
+Higher expectations and a more challenging curriculum, coupled with the support students need to be successful, have proven to be an effective strategy not only for increasing graduation rates but also for preparing students to graduate from high school with options.
 The Department of Education has lowered the academic bar year on year for the past 20 years to increase the pass rate.

 6. Think Small: For too many students, large comprehensive high schools are a place to get lost rather than to thrive.
 That’s why districts throughout the country are working to personalize learning by creating small schools or reorganizing large schools into small learning communities, as part of their strategy for reducing the dropout rate.

 7. Develop a Community Plan: 3 key elements of a community-driven plan: